Lift Ships (tm) a short story of possibilities: Copyright(c) bf, 2019, All Rights Reserved.

 You should have signified your status before you started."

-The BoostCrew Manager, looking thoroughly chastened and trying to quickly change the subject, spoke:
+The BoostCrew Manager, looking thoroughly chastened, quickly tried to change the subject:

 as she handed the Captain the expected gift of a basket of fresh fruit and a gold coin.